THE KEY TO EVERYTHING

 Filled with friendship, romance, bromance, and gorgeous faraway settings, The Key to Everything is a story for anyone who’s ever dreamed of finding love when (or where) they least expected it.

-Read the first four chapters of the pre copy-edited manuscript below, or scroll to the bottom if you just want to request an e-ARC when available.
+Read the first four chapters of the pre copy-edited manuscript below:

 “Destiny is a total crock.”